fytinnovations/oc-helpdesk/getting-started/permissions.md

 ## Assign Tickets

-Only users have this permissions would be able to assign tickets to other users.
+ Support staff with this permission have the ability to assign the tickets to other support staff